Transforming Juvenile Probation

 Instructors may include:

-• Stephen Bishop, Associate Director, Juvenile Justice Strategy Group, The Annie E. Casey Foundation
+• Stephen Bishop, Associate Director of Probation and System Transformation, Juvenile Justice Strategy Group, The Annie E. Casey Foundation

 • Danielle Lipow, Senior Associate, Juvenile Justice Strategy Group, The Annie E. Casey Foundation